jwaliszko/ExpressiveAnnotations/README.md

 						 ==, !=, >, >=, <, <=.
 If this property is not provided, equality operator
 						 == is used by default.
   SensitiveComparisons - Gets or sets whether the string comparisons are case sensitive or not.
+  AllowEmptyOrFalse    - Gets or sets a flag indicating whether the attribute should allow empty or
+                         whitespace strings or false boolean values (null never allowed).
 ```

 #####Theoretical background: